01.1 The competition (Gateway Summer Shield) shall start on the first Saturday of February each year.

-(f) Division B bowlers are permitted to play in Division A. Once promoted to Division A for two (2), games they are locked into Division A.
+(f) Division B rated bowlers are permitted to play Division A, However once they play 3 matches in Division A they are no longer eligible to play in Division B.

 (g) If a bowler, in the previous two years, played in Division 1 or 2 men’s or, Division 1 ladies is ineligible to play in this competition.

 (h) A bowler who has played three (3), matches in Division A is ineligible to play in Division B.